PsiBorg

-IoT protocols are a crucial part of the IoT technology stack without them, the hardware would be rendered useless as the IoT protocols enable it to exchange data in a structured and meaningful way.
-IoT protocols and connectivity help in transferring pieces of data from which useful information can be extracted for the end-user and thanks to it, the whole deployment becomes economically profitable, especially in terms of IoT device management.
+IoT protocols are a crucial part of the IoT technology stack.
+Without them, the hardware would be rendered useless.
+As the IoT protocols enable it to exchange data in a structured and meaningful way.
+IoT protocols and connectivity methods help in transferring pieces of data from which useful information can be extracted for the end-user.
+Thanks to it, the whole deployment becomes economically profitable, especially in terms of IoT device management.

-Depending upon the type of communication, IoT protocols can be divided into IoT Data Protocols and IoT Network Protocols.
+Depending on the type of communication, IoT protocols can be divided into IoT Data Protocols and IoT Network Protocols.

-While the existing Internet infrastructure is freely available and usable for any IoT device, it often proves too heavy and power-consuming for most IoT use cases.
-Created by the IETF Constrained RESTful Environments working group and launched in 2013, Constrained Application Protocol (CoAP) was designed to translate the HTTP model so that it could be used in restrictive device and network environments.
+While the existing Internet infrastructure is freely available and usable for any IoT device.
+It often proves too heavy and power-consuming for most IoT use cases.
+Created by the IETF Constrained RESTful Environments working group and launched in 2013, Constrained Application Protocol (CoAP) was designed to translate the HTTP model.
+So, that it could be used in restrictive devices and network environments.

 It is designed to address the needs of HTTP-based IoT systems.
-CoAP relies on the User Datagram Protocol (UDP) for establishing secure communication between endpoints.
-By allowing for broadcasting and multicasting, UDP is able to transmit data to multiple hosts while retaining communication speed and low bandwidth usage, which makes it a good match for wireless networks typically employed in resource-constrained M2M environments.
-Another thing that CoAP shares with HTTP is the RESTful architecture which supports a request/response interaction model between application endpoints
+CoAP relies on the User Datagram Protocol (UDP) to establish secure communication between endpoints.
+By allowing for broadcasting and multicasting, UDP is able to transmit data to multiple hosts.
+While retaining communication speed and low bandwidth usage, which makes it a good match for wireless networks typically employed in resource-constrained M2M environments.
+Another thing that CoAP shares with HTTP is the RESTful architecture, which supports a request/response interaction model between application endpoints

 2. MQTT

-It is probably the most widely adopted standard in the Industrial Internet of Things to date, Message Queuing Telemetry Transport is a lightweight publication/subscription type (pub/sub) messaging protocol.
+It is probably the most widely adopted standard in the Industrial Internet of Things to date.
+The aforementioned, Message Queuing Telemetry Transport is a lightweight publication/subscription type (pub/sub) messaging protocol.
 Designed for battery-powered devices, MQTT’s architecture is simple and lightweight, providing low power consumption for devices.
-Working on top of TCP/IP protocol, it has been specially designed for unreliable communication networks in order to respond to the problem of the growing number of small-sized cheap low-power objects that have made their appearance in the network in recent years.
+Working on top of the TCP/IP protocol, it has been specially designed for unreliable communication networks.
+In order to respond to the problem of the growing number of small-sized cheap, low-power objects that have made their appearance in the network in recent years.

 For IoT Applications MQTT is commonly Preferred.